-It is important to understand the meaning of some of the terms used in this guide.
-The following terms are defined under section 2 of Customs Act 1967:

-- 3.1 "Import" with its grammatical variations and cognate expressions means to bring or cause to be brought into Malaysia by land, sea or air: Provided that goods bona fide in transit, including goods for transhipment, shall not, for the purpose of levy of customs duties, be deemed to be imported unless they are or become uncustomed goods. - 3.2 "importer" includes and applies to any owner or other person for the time being possessed of or beneficially interested in any goods at and from the time of importation thereof until such goods are duly removed from customs control. - 3.3 "owner" in respect of goods includes any person (other than an officer of customs acting in his official capacity) being or holding himself out to be the owner, importer, exporter, consignee, agent or person in possession of, or beneficially interested in, or having any control of, or power of disposition over, the goods.
+- 12. It is important to understand the meaning of some of the terms used in this guide.
+The following terms are defined under section 2 of Customs Act 1967: - (a) "Import" with is grammatical variations and cognate expressions means to bring or cause to be brought into Malaysia by land, sea or air.
+Provided that goods bona fide in transit, including goods for transshipment, shall not, for the purpose of levy of customs duties, be deemed to be imported unless they are or become uncustomed goods. - (b) "Importer" includes and applies to any owner or other person for the time being possessed of or beneficially interested in any goods at and from the time of importation thereof until such goods is duly removed from customs control. - (c) "Owner" in respect of goods includes any person (other than an officer of customs acting in his official capacity) being or holding himself out to be the owner, importer, exporter, consignee, agent or person in possession of, or beneficially interested in, or having any control of, or power of disposition over, the goods.